⚡ Key Takeaways

 What is the Great British Insulation Scheme?

 The Great British Insulation Scheme (GBIS), formerly known as ECO+, is a UK government programme designed to improve home energy efficiency by providing free or heavily subsidised insulation to millions of households.
-It launched in March 2023 and is currently funded through March 2026.
+It launched in March 2023 and the GOV.UK referral service closed on 31 March 2026.

-Who is eligible for GBIS?
+Who was eligible for GBIS?

-GBIS has two eligibility groups:
+Before closure, GBIS had two eligibility groups:

 General Group (no benefits needed)